Expert cooling and heating guide: Choosing the right HVAC system

 Electric heat pumps are considered very efficient and cheap to install if you’ve already got the AC ductwork.
 However, during periods of extreme cold, your electric heat pump may not heat your home, as well as a gas furnace.

 Modes of operation

+- Rapid, efficient heating: Gas systems can quickly heat spaces, a boon during chilly winters.
 For fast heating results, a gas furnace is the way to go.
-A gas furnace heats up faster than an electric heater and is more efficient in extreme temperature conditions.
-Gas furnaces are better at heating large spaces, while electric heaters are usually only recommended for smaller spaces.
+A gas furnace heats up faster than an electric heater and is more efficient in cold temperatures.